 When the first freestanding freezers for home use were made, they were boxy chest styles with hinged lids that opened from the top.
 Based on their shape and the fact you had to reach deep inside to retrieve food, they earned the moniker of deep freezers.
 Today, the term refers to both chest and upright freestanding freezers.
+Thus, the difference between a freezer and deep freezer is more related to style than to deep freezer temperature, at this time in history.

 Chest Freezer Description